aequitas/macos-menubar-wireguard/README.md

     make fix

-To completely verify/test the project and build a distributable `.dmg` simply run:
+To completely verify/test the project, build a distributable `.dmg` and install to `/Applications` simply run:

     make

+Or explore `make` with tab completion for other options.

 # Architecture/Security